fossasia/loklak_search/README.md

 In order to run the service, you can use the API of https://api.loklak.org or install your own loklak server data storage engine. [loklak_server](https://github.com/loklak/loklak_server) is a server application which collects messages from various social media tweet sources, including Twitter.
 The server contains a search index and a peer-to-peer index sharing interface.
 All messages are stored in an elasticsearch index.

-The site of this repo is deployed on the GitHub gh-pages branch and automatically deployed here: https://loklak.org
+The site of this repo is deployed on the GitHub gh-pages branch and automatically deployed here: https://loklak.org.
+The development branch is deployed on Heroku: https://loklak-search.herokuapp.com

 ---